-- Frank Gilbreth and Lillian Gilbreth refined Taylor's analysis of work movements and made many contributions to timeand-motion study. - Their aims were to: - Analyze every individual action necessary to perform a particular task and break it into each of its component actions. - o Find better ways to perform each component action. - Reorganize each of the component actions so that the action as a whole could be performed more efficiently at less cost in time and effort. - The Gilbreths became increasingly interested in the study of indirect control over the majority of its restaurants.
-Yet the company has put in place a number of managerial controls designed to help ensure that all McDonald's employees are treated humanely and fairly.
-McDonald's hopes that these policies and controls will ensure that its employees are treated well, and that any human rights violations will be quickly reported.
+- Frank Gilbreth and Lillian Gilbreth refined Taylor's analysis of work movements and made many contributions to time-and-motion study. - Their aims were to: - Analyze every individual action necessary to perform a particular task and break it into each of its component actions - Find better ways to perform each component action - Reorganize each of the component actions so that the action as a whole could be performed more efficiently-at less cost in time and effort - The Gilbreths became increasingly interested in the study of fatigue. - They studied how physical characteristics of the workplace contribute to job stress that often leads to fatigue and thus poor performance. - They isolated factors that result in worker fatigue, such as lighting, heating, the color of walls, and the design of tools and machines. - In workshops and factories, the work of the Gilbreths, Taylor, and many others had a major effect on the practice of management. - In comparison with the old crafts system, jobs in the new system were more repetitive, boring, and monotonous as a result of the application of

-SLIDE 11 The Gilbreths
+The Gilbreths